top of page

 If things feel heavier than they used to, begin here:

-Name what has changed in the last few months
+1. Name what has changed in the last few months.

-But to bring clarity to something that’s likely been running in the background.
+Not to fix everything, but to bring clarity to something that’s likely been running in the background.

 Close-up view of a calm lake reflecting summer trees under a clear sky